toddhalfpenny/lanyrd-splat-widget/readme.txt

 Yes, we know this isn't the best but I think their API is still under development.
 Once this is available (or I've done more research) I'll use it and cache the results on the WordPress install.

+== Screenshots ==

+1. Setting up the Lanyrd widget.

+2. The Lanyrd Widget in action.

 == Changelog ==